andreabonvini/Notes/Advanced_Signals/Cerutti.md

   What about Time-Frequency resolution?

   The *STFT* is the local spectrum of the signal around the analysis time $t$ .
-To get a good resolution in time, analysis windows of short duration should be use, that is, the function $w(t)$ should be concentrated in time.
-However, to get a good resolution in frequency, it is necessary to have a filter with a narrow band, that is, $W(f)​$ must be concentrated in frequency. it can be proved that the product of the time and of the frequency resolutions is lower bounded:
+To get a good resolution in time, analysis windows of short duration should be used, that is, the function $w(t)$ should be concentrated in time.
+However, to get a good resolution in frequency, it is necessary to have a filter with a narrow band, that is, $W(f)$ must be concentrated in frequency. it can be proved that the product of the time and of the frequency resolutions is lower bounded:
   $$
   \Delta t\Delta f \ge \frac{1}{4\pi}
   $$
   The lower limit is reached only by $w(t)$ functions of Gaussian type.
 This inequality is often referred as the *Heisenberg uncertainty principle* and it highlights that the frequency resolution $\Delta f$ can be improved only at the expense of time resolution $\Delta t$ and vice versa.

 - **Applications of STFT:**

   Source: *Cerutti*'s book.

   An example of application of the methods of time-frequency representation is shown in the figure below.
-The series of time intervals between two successive heartbeats (RR), represented on the bottom of the figure, is relative to a tilt test and consists of two periods.
-In the first, the subject is in clinostatism (A near-extinct term for *lying down*); the RR duration is about one second and shows an oscillatory component of respiratory origin.
-In the second, the subject is under orthostatism (*erect standing* position of the body); the RR interval is much shorter and the respiratory component is absent.
-The panel in the figure below has been achieved with STFT, using a Von Hann window with resolution in time $\Delta t  = 36 s​$ .
+The series of time intervals between two successive heartbeats ($RR$), represented on the bottom of the figure, is relative to a tilt test and consists of two periods.
+In the first, the subject is in clinostatism (A near-extinct term for *lying down*); the $RR$ duration is about one second and shows an oscillatory component of respiratory origin.
+In the second, the subject is under orthostatism (*erect standing* position of the body); the $RR$ interval is much shorter and the respiratory component is absent.
+The panel in the figure below has been achieved with $STFT$, using a Von Hann window with resolution in time $\Delta t  = 36 s$ .
 Although this choice allows a discrete frequency resolution in the low-frequency band, it provides an inadequate temporal localization of the changes in power in the high-frequency band related to the tilt maneuver.

   ![](images/STFT5.PNG)

-  The example in the next figure shows the time-frequency representation relative to a series of RR intervals with high variability of respiratory component.
+  The example in the next figure shows the time-frequency representation relative to a series of $RR$ intervals with high variability of respiratory component.
 The three-dimensional view allows us to grasp the small details of nonstationary oscillatory phenomena.
-The series in this case has been analyzed with the STFT using a relatively narrow window.
+The series in this case has been analyzed with the $STFT$ using a relatively narrow window.
 The good temporal resolution obtained allows us to assess the power of the respiratory component of origin ($0.3-0.4 \;Hz​$) and its evolution over time.

   ![](images/STFT6.PNG)